marisgg/synthesis/README.md

-# rfPG: Robust Finite-Memory Policy Gradients for Hidden-Model POMDPs
+# Robust Finite-Memory Policy Gradients for Hidden-Model POMDPs

-This repository contains the code and docker set-up to reproduce the experiments of the IJCAI 2025 paper: "rfPG: Robust Finite-Memory Policy Gradients for Hidden-Model POMDPs".
+This repository contains the code and docker set-up to reproduce the experiments of the IJCAI 2025 paper: "Robust Finite-Memory Policy Gradients for Hidden-Model POMDPs".

 ## Experiments